Sociocultural Support Activities

 Supporting Research Activities that Contribute to the Sustainable Development of Humankind Through the Canon Foundation

-Over the past 15 years, the Canon Foundation has disbursed a total of 221 research grants totaling ¥4.0 billion.
-The foundation enjoys recognition from universities and public research institutions across Japan as a distinctive research grant foundation which provides an average project grant of around ¥18 million—a relatively high amount mainly for fledgling research projects and young researchers just starting out.
+Over the past 17 years, the foundation has disbursed a total of 250 research grants totaling ¥4.6 billion.
+It enjoys recognition from universities and public research institutions across Japan as a distinctive research grant foundation providing an average project grant of around ¥30 million yen per project for the "Science and Technology that Achieve a Good Future" program, and about ¥20 million for the "Science and Technology that Create New Industries" program—relatively high amounts mainly awarded to fledgling research projects and young researchers just starting out.

 Canon Institute for Global Studies Aims to Help Address Problems Faced by Humankind

-The Canon Institute for Global Studies (CIGS) is a non-profit private-sector think tank established in 2008 as a general incorporated foundation in commemoration of Canon Inc.’s 70th anniversary.
+The Canon Institute for Global Studies (CIGS) is a nonprofit private-sector think tank established in 2008 as a general incorporated foundation.

 The Canon Institute for Global Studies